priidukull/dragons-of-mugloar/README.md

 Wrote a test to deal with the case of a Dragon having anorexia.
 And made it pass.

 After making that test green, Dragons won 85 Encounters out of 100.
 Appearently there was no overall improvement in the performance of dragons.

+Next I tried a different way to fix the failing test, which gave a success rate of 89/100.